 How To Connect Wires

 The best method to join wires is soldering.
 This gives the most compact and reliable connections.
 When joining two wires, spiral the ends around each other with the wires pointed towards each other, as shown in this guide.
 To join three or more wires, spiral the first two as shown, then add each additional wire, one at a time, in a similar manner, and finally solder the entire junction.

 If you're using heat-shrink tubing to insulate the connections, use tubing sized for each particular junction (you may need slightly larger diameter tubing when joining larger wires or more than 2 wires).
 Remember to slide the tubing on before you begin twisting the wires together.

-If crimping, insulated butt-splice terminals are best.
+If crimping, crimp caps or insulated butt-splice terminals are good.
 For each junction, use a crimp terminal of appropriate size for the number and gauges of wires that you're joining.

 Soldering is strongly recommended for the steering wheel control (SWC) wires.
-T-taps (or "vampire" taps) are a bad idea.
+T-taps ("Scotchloks", AKA "vampire" taps — insulation displacement connectors) are a bad idea.